For a Few Dollars More: Development

-After the box-office success of A Fistful of Dollars in Italy, director Sergio Leone and his new producer, Alberto Grimaldi, wanted to begin production of a sequel.
+After the box-office success of his A Fistful of Dollars in Italy, Sergio Leone and his new producer, Alberto Grimaldi, wanted to begin production of a sequel.
 Since Clint Eastwood was not ready to commit to a second film before he had seen the first, the filmmakers rushed an Italian-language print of Per un pugno di dollari to him - as a version in English did not yet exist.
 When the star arranged for a debut screening at CBS Production Center, though the audience there may not have understood Italian, they found its style and action convincing.
 Eastwood, therefore, agreed to the proposal.
-Charles Bronson was again approached for a starring role but he thought the sequel's script was too like the first film.
+Charles Bronson was again approached for a starring role but he thought the sequel's script was too similar to that of the first film.
 Instead, Lee Van Cleef accepted the role.
 Eastwood received $50,000 for returning in the sequel, while Van Cleef received $17,000.

-Screenwriter Luciano Vincenzoni wrote the film in nine days.
+The screenwriter Luciano Vincenzoni wrote the film in nine days.
 However, Leone was dissatisfied with some of the script's dialogue, and hired Sergio Donati to work as an uncredited script doctor.